danschultz/frappe/README.md

 ## EventStream
 An `EventStream` is just like a `Stream` in Dart.
 It inherits the same interface as a `Stream`, but extends its functionality.
 This makes it easy to compose both Frappé streams and Dart streams.

-For instance, combining mouse down, mouse move and mouse up events for drawing:
+For instance, by wrapping `window.onMouseMove` in an `EventStream`, we can combine multiple mouse events to perform a mouse drag operation in just a few lines of code:

 ```dart
 window.onMouseDown.forEach((mouseDown) {